CatX711/CatX711/README.md

 his father (tu2- go check him out.
 He codes some cool stuff! https://github.com/tu2).
 I'm not sure how you stumbled upon my profile, but feel free to stay as long as you want.

+# Taking a break: CATX711 OFFLINE.
+I'm currently going to secondary school, so I can't really focus on my coding.
+That's not to say I WON'T program, but I won't program as much and I won't be able to upload here as often.
+When I have free time, I certainly will though. who knows, maybe the future me will come back to this. :)

+- CatX711

 ## How I started Programming and Various Stuff I've Done 💻

 I wrote my first lines of code when I was around 6/7.
 I can still remember my dad trying to teach me some very basic python.